rubocode/frontier.nvim/doc/design/ORIGIN.md

 ### A LEARNING OPPORTUNITY

 So I decided to create a colorscheme that looks exactly the same on both the macOS Terminal and WezTerm.
 I started with the color palette in _two-firewatch_.
 Then I wanted to abstract out the theming so that it would be easy for me to customize it.
 I called the project _UNIWATCH_ because I wanted the same (universal) color palette in the colorscheme whether on macOS Terminal or any other that supports xterm256 colors including truecolor terminals.

 I was not too concerned about 16 color terminals at the time.
 I handled the situation via _nvim.config_ by checking terminal type and switching to the system default when the terminal is not either xterm256 or truecolor.
 I reached the point of successfully achieving the same look and feel on both _xterm256_ and _truecolor_ on macOS terminal and WezTerm.

 Now I wanted to generalize the theming abstraction from there.
 Then I found _Apprentice_ by **Romain Lafourcade**.
 It worked the same on both the masOS Terminal and WezTerm.
 The theming in apprentice was simpler than two-firewatch.

-With this new found knowledge, I simplified my abstraction into two separate concerns (_colors_ and _theme_) and started work on my intended primary personal colorscheme that I initially named _frontier_.
+With this new found knowledge, I separated my abstraction into three concerns (_colors_, _theme_ and _highlights_) and pivoted my work on the intended primary personal colorscheme that I initially named _frontier_.
 I always had the goal of generalization.

 ### PRIORITIES

 The important thing in the color scheme is not just how it looks on face value.
 While that is also important, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.
 Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
 Highlight groups are pivotal.
-You need to centralize the highlight group profiles and allow the color scheme theme to impact it.
+You need to centralize the highlight group profiles and allow the colors and theme to impact it.

 ### APPROACH

 There are three basic approaches to the design problem:

-* Centralize the highlight groups in a separate project (repository) and consider the color theme and profiles as a dependency.
+* Centralize the highlight groups in a separate project (repository) and consider the colors and theme as separate mutually dependent concerns.
 (This is a bit cumbersome, but it is the generic treesitter like approach).

-* Keep the highlight groups centralized in the same repository and asbtract it out so that multiple color themes can reside on the same repository (This is the middle ground).
+* Keep the highlight groups centralized in the same repository and asbtract it out so that multiple colors and themes can reside on the same repository (This is the middle ground).

 * Just define one colorscheme coupled to the highlight groups in the